Last updated on August 17th, 2023 at 12:57 pm

 Attention to Scalp Care: How to Have a Healthy Scalp

-The following actions will help provide your scalp with a 360 degree level of care, thereby helping to alleviate some of the common scalp conditions:
+The following scalp care tips will help provide your scalp with a 360 degree level of care, thereby helping to alleviate some of the common scalp conditions:

 - Stay hydrated by drinking plenty of water (1/2 your body weight in ounces of water).
 Having a healthy scalp starts from within.